librecaptcha/lc-core/README.md

 An image of a word is blurred before being shown to the user.

 ### LabelCaptcha
+This providers takes in two sets of images.
+One with known labels, and the other unknown.
-An image that has a pair of words is created.
-The answer to one of the words is known and to that of the other is unknown.
+The created image has a pair of words one from each set.
 The user is tested on the known word, and their answer to the unknown word is recorded.
 If a sufficient number of users agree on their answer to the unknown word, it is transferred to the list of known words.

+(There is a known issue with this provider; see issue #68 )

 ***